DimitrisBalaf/LinuxGMP/intro.md

 Its goal is to turn your computer into a "Television" with powerful Video/Audio playback capabilities.

-I will upload an ISO when most features are properly inserted.
+I will upload an ISO when most features are properly added.

-if you are interested in participating to the Development (or want to see what happens under the scenes, join our Discord server here:
+if you are interested in participating in the Development (or want to see what happens behind the scenes), join our Discord server here:

 https://discord.gg/Q7S6MyuTtc